-The U.S. State Department has invested some $25,000 in enabling me to study Mandarin Chinese.
+The U.S. State Department has invested some $25,000 to enable me to study Mandarin Chinese.
 As a recipient of the NSLI-Y scholarship in high school, and then the Critical Language Scholarship in college, I lived in China for two summers with host families, studying Mandarin for nine hours a day.
 Tack on to that the approximately 2,000 classroom hours I spent learning Mandarin as an undergraduate, and it seems fair to say that a small fortune of resources has been invested in my Mandarin ability.

 Yet even with this hefty sum, I still have strides to make in achieving fluency, and it’s unclear whether I’ll use my language skills regularly in my career.
 This leads me to reflect: what return on investment was the State Department hoping for?
 What is it that drives me to drill tones and memorize characters?